flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    The selected backing store module, if any.
 This attribute is only set on rank 0 where the content backing store is active.
 Default:
    ``content-sqlite``.

-content.backing-path (Updates: C)
-   The path to the content backing store file(s).
-If this is set on the broker command line, the backing store uses this path instead of a temporary one, and content is preserved on instance exit.
-   If file exists, its content is imported into the instance.
-   If it doesn't exist, it is created.
-Default: ``content.sqlite`` located within ``rundir``.

 content.blob-size-limit (Updates: C, R)
    The maximum size of a blob, the basic unit of content storage.